Loading...

 In This Article

-NYC Department of Buildings (DOB) service updates include a reminder that Filing Representatives must review and update the mailing address in their DOB NOW account no later than April 17, 2026. https://www.nyc.gov/site/buildings/dob/service-updates.page
+The NYC Department of Buildings (DOB) Service Updates page includes a reminder that Filing Representatives must review and update the mailing address listed in their DOB NOW account no later than April 17, 2026.

 That sounds administrative, but your DOB NOW mailing address can affect where time-sensitive items go, like: